-2004 REPORT UPDATE-Little has changed in the development of retail choice around the nation in the past year.
+SUMMARY OF 2004 REPORT - Little has changed in the development of retail choice around the nation in the past year.
 Most state retail choice programs are either struggling or inactive.
-A recent press release from the State Corporation Commission of Virginia noted, "that the electricity supply industry continues to struggle following price run-ups, disclosures of accounting and dated improprieties, credit worthiness issues and volatile fuel prices, particularly natural gas".
-The release concludes "that Virginia is not the exception when it comes to the lack of competitive activity for electricity service.
+A recent press release from the State Corporation Commission of Virginia noted, "The electricity supply industry continues to struggle following price run-ups, disclosures of accounting and dated improprieties, credit worthiness issues and volatile fuel prices, particularly natural gas".
+The release concludes, "Virginia is not the exception when it comes to the lack of competitive activity for electricity service.
 In other states with retail choice, energy markets are generally inactive with few customers able to purchase power at a price lower than their traditional utility company".